 Casey at The Hitchcock Center for the Environment in South Amherst then found us somehow, and offered us an awesome event location in their wonderful living building, which we’ve added to our rotating line-up of venues.

 Sam, the owner and insatiable juggernaut behind New City Brewery in Easthampton, became involved when Ben waxed eloquent about the repair movement in Sam’s vicinity over a couple of Sam’s signature ginger beers.
-Sam, enthusiastic about both community and turning screwdrivers, bought in immediately, and New City Brewery began hosting Repair Public.
+Enthusiastic about both community and turning screwdrivers, Sam bought into the concept immediately, and New City Brewery began hosting Repair Public.

 The group shot above was taken in challenging lighting conditions by the phenomenal Lesley Arak Photography; you should hire her for her professional photography skills.
 No really, check out her portfolio; she’s not your average wedding photographer.